Alumniminium/trrbl-blog/_pages/hosting.md

 # pro plans
 Do you really need this kind of power?

+Link Speed is 1gbit.
+Traffic is fair use (i consider 750gb/week fair)

 | | Pro S        | Pro M |
 |:-------------| :-------------: |:-------------:|